Health Lifestyle

 iStock.com/warrengoldswain

 Ginger is another pungent spice that can help normalize high blood pressure.
 Compounds in ginger fight inflammation and oxidation, suppress platelet formation, and reduce serum cholesterol.
-One of these plant compounds, 6-gingerol, has been studied extensively by pharmaceutical researchers looking for better hypertension drugs with fewer side effects.
+One of these plant compounds, 6-gingerol, has been studied extensively by pharmaceutical researchers looking to formulate better hypertension drugs with fewer side effects.

-A 2018 randomized controlled trial used capsules of powdered ginger so that the participants, all of whom had type 2 diabetes, couldn’t tell if they were in the experimental or placebo group.
-After eight weeks, the group that received the ginger pills had significantly lower systolic and diastolic blood pressure, as well as lower scores on pulse pressure and mean arterial pressure.
-The former refers to the difference between systolic and diastolic, an indicator of arterial suppleness, while the latter, a complex combination of systolic and diastolic, is thought to represent blood flow to various bodily organs.
+A 2018 randomized controlled trial used powdered ginger capsules so that participants, all of whom had type 2 diabetes, couldn’t tell whether they were in the experimental or placebo group.
+After eight weeks, the group that received the ginger pills had significantly lower systolic and diastolic blood pressure, as well as lower scores on pulse pressure and mean arterial pressure

-A 2019 meta-analysis of multiple studies looking at the effects of powdered ginger on blood pressure showed that on average, supplementing with ginger dropped systolic blood pressure by 6 mm Hg, and diastolic by 2 mm Hg.
+A 2019 meta-analysis of multiple studies on the effects of powdered ginger on blood pressure showed that, on average, supplementing with ginger dropped systolic blood pressure by 6 mm Hg and diastolic blood pressure by 2 mm Hg.

 Here are two ginger recipes for hypertension: